HomeTop HeadlinesTrump's Unprecedented PLAN to Bypass Congress

 Controversial Nominees and Senate Response

-Trump’s Cabinet selections have sparked debate, particularly the nomination of Matt Gaetz for Attorney General.
-Gaetz, a staunch Trump ally, has faced legal and ethical scrutiny, including a House Ethics Committee investigation.
+Trump’s Cabinet selections have sparked debate, particularly the nomination of Gaetz for Attorney General.
+Gaetz, a staunch Trump ally, has faced legal and ethical scrutiny, including a House Ethics Committee investigation, which Republicans are refusing to make public.
 His nomination has elicited mixed reactions from Senate Republicans.
-Senator John Cornyn said, “Obviously, I don’t think we should be circumventing the Senate’s responsibilities.”
+Senate Majority Leader John Cornyn said, “Obviously, I don’t think we should be circumventing the Senate’s responsibilities.”
+He said he is committed to ensuring that the nominees are processed effectively to place them in roles where they can carry out Trump’s agenda.
+The exact method for achieving this is yet to be determined.
+He added that it is important for the committees to conduct confirmation hearings as is customary.

-Other nominees, such as Pete Hegseth for Secretary of Defense and Tulsi Gabbard for Director of National Intelligence, have also drawn criticism for their qualifications and past statements.
+Other nominees, such as Pete Hegseth (a FOX News host) for Secretary of Defense and Tulsi Gabbard for Director of National Intelligence, have also drawn criticism for their lack of qualifications and past statements.
 The potential use of recess appointments to install these individuals has heightened concerns about the erosion of the Senate’s “advise and consent” role.

 Mechanics and Implications of Recess Appointments